-My problem was taken care of, analyzed and then solved without any kind of effort on my part.
+My problem was taken care of, analysed and then solved without any kind of effort on my part.
 So if there are problems with your radiator thermostats, please contact tado° support immediately.
 They will help you further.

-Other control behaviour
+Other control behavior

-Otherwise I liked the control behaviour of the tado° system in combination with an active Auto Assist subscription very much.
+Otherwise I liked the control behavior of the tado° system in combination with an active Auto Assist subscription very much.
 The geofencing works flawlessly and the window open detection reacts incredibly good and fast.

-Since the window open detection is set to 15 min by default, I recommend to extend it to at least 30 min (can be changed under the skill setting).
+Since the window open detection is set to 15 min by default, I recommend extending it to at least 30 min (can be changed under the skill setting).
 If you forget to close a window, the heating will not start to heat up again until after 30 minutes.
 This is actually not optimal, because you can heat up when a window is open.
 This is the first time I have missed window contacts like with other manufacturers.
 Maybe tado° is planning an extension in this area.